webbukkit/dynmap/README.md

 # Data Storage
 Dynmap supports the following storage backends:
 - Flat files: The default for a new installation
-- SQLite
-- MySQL
 - PostgreSQL (JDBC driver for this is now bundled with the Dynmap JAR)
+- MariaDB†
+- MySQL†
-- MariaDB
+- SQLite†
+- †Note: drivers for SQL are usually not included with MC server or Dynmap, but injecting driver classes into jar file will be recognized and supported

 # Contributing to Dynmap's Code
 The Dynmap team welcomes Pull Requests with fixes, new features, and new platform support.
 That said, the following rules apply: